Presidents Of The United States

 *Hendricks died unexpectedly in his sleep ten months into the term

-*creator of the Baby Ruth candy bar who claimed it was named for his daughter Ruth to avoid paying royalties to Babe Ruth
+*the creator of the Baby Ruth candy bar wanted to avoid paying royalties to

 *featured on the $1,000 bill